-Hypoxic water masses in bottom waters of the northern Gulf of Mexico occur when the oxygen concentration falls below 2 mg l-1.
+Hypoxic water masses in bottom waters of the northern Gulf of Mexico occur when the oxygen concentration falls below 2 mg Γ^1 .
 This hypoxic water is distributed across the Louisiana shelf west of the Mississippi River and onto the upper Texas coast, from near shore to as much as 125 km offshore, and in water depths up to 60 m (Rabalais et al. 2007; Figures 1 and 2).
-It has been found in all months, but is most persistent and severe in summer (Turner et al. 2005, Rabalais et al. 2007).
+It has been found in all months, but is most persistent and severe in spring and summer (Turner et al. 2005; Rabalais et al. 2007).
 The July distribution of hypoxic waters most often is a single continuous zone along the Louisiana and adjacent Texas shelf.
 Hypoxia also occurs east of the Mississippi River delta, but covers less area and is ephemeral.
-These areas are sometimes called 'Dead Zones' because of the absence of commercial quantities of shrimp and fish in the bottom layer.
-The number of Dead Zones throughout the world has been increasing in the last several decades and currently totals over 500 (Díaz and Rosenberg 2008; Rabalais et al. 2010; Díaz unpubl. data; Conley et al. 2011).
-The Dead Zone off the Louisiana coast is the second largest human-caused coastal hypoxic area in the global ocean.
+These areas are sometimes called 'dead zones' in the popular press because of the absence of commercial quantities of shrimp and fish in the bottom layer.
+The number of dead zones throughout the world has been increasing in the last several decades and currently totals over 550 (Díaz and Rosenberg 2008; Rabalais et al. 2010; Conley et al. 2011).
+The dead zone off the Louisiana coast is the second largest human-caused coastal hypoxic area in the global ocean.

 Figure 1.
-The frequency of mid-summer hypoxia (oxygen $< 2 \text{ mg } \Gamma^1$ ) over the 60 to 80 station grid on the Louisiana and Texas shelf during the summer from 1985 to 2008.
-Stations C4, C6Band C8 are labeled on the C transect.
+The frequency of mid-summer hypoxia (oxygen $\leq 2 \text{ mg l}^{-1}$) over the 70 to 90 station grid on the Louisiana and Texas shelf during the summer from 1985 to 2008.
+Stations C4, C6B and C8 are labeled on the C transect.
 Modified from Rabalais et al. (2007).

 Figure 2.
-Oxygen concentrations in bottom-water across the Louisiana-Texas shelf from July 23-28, 2013.
+Oxygen concentrations in bottom water across the Louisiana-Texas shelf from July 27 - August 1, 2014.
 Data source: N.N.
-Rabalais, Louisiana Universities Marine Consortium, and R.E.Turner, Louisiana State University; funded by NOAA, Center for Sponsored Coastal Ocean Research.
+Rabalais, Louisiana Universities Marine Consortium, and R.E.
+Turner, Louisiana State University; funded by NOAA, Center for Sponsored Coastal Ocean Research and EPA Gulf of Mexico Program.

 Systematic mapping of the area of hypoxia in bottom waters of the northern Gulf began in 1985.
-Its size from 1985 to 2013 ranged between 40 to 22,000 km2 during July and averaged 14,117 km2 (5,451 mi2).
-It was 15,120 km2 (5,838 mi2) in 2013.
-There are few comparable coastwide data for other months, but monthly monitoring was conducted along two transects off Terrebonne Bay, LA, and the Atchafalaya delta, LA, until NOAA budget cuts in 2013.
-In addition, a coastal ocean observing station off Terrebonne Bay and Caminada Pass (125 km west of the Mississippi River delta) records continuous bottom-water oxygen conditions.
-The observing station off Caminada Pass (75 km west of the Mississippi River delta) was removed in 2013.
+Its size from 1985 to 2014 ranged between 40 to 22,000 km2 during July and averaged 13,649 km2 (5,272 mi2).
+It was 13,080 km2 (5,050 mi2) in 2014.
+There are few comparable coastwide data for other months, but monthly monitoring was conducted along two transects off Terrebonne Bay, LA, and the Atchafalaya delta, LA, until 2013.
+In addition, two coastal ocean observing stations off Terrebonne Bay and Caminada Pass (125 and 75 km west of the Mississippi River delta, respectively) recorded continuous bottom-water oxygen conditions until 2014 and 2012, respectively.
 The data from them usually indicate that hypoxia occurs by April.
 [See Appendix Figure 1 for a map of the study area.]